 First part: statuary styles in Dogon area

-Divided in different styles corresponding to diverse groups of people or geographical zones, 133 exceptional sculptures exemplify this wealth of diversity: Djennenke, N’Duleri, Tombo, Niongom and Tellem, Gogon-Mande,Tintam, Bombou Toro, Kambari, Komakan, and the styles of the Séno plain and escarpment.
+Divided into different styles corresponding to diverse groups of peoples or geographical zones, 133 exceptional sculptures exemplify this wealth of diversity: Djennenke, N’Duleri, Tombo, Niongom and Tellem, Gogon-Mande,Tintam, Bombou Toro, Kambari, Komakan, and the styles of the Séno plain and escarpment.

-Upon their arrival in the Bandiagara plateau, the Dogon encountered groups already living in the region and having developed a material culture.
+Upon their arrival in the Bandiagara plateau, the Dogon encountered groups that had already settled in the region and had developed a material culture.

 In the cliff’s area, Tellem sculptures and textiles found in the sanctuaries coexist with Niongom and Mande Dogon art, while Djennenke sculptures in the North of the plateau and Tombo pieces in its centre derive from different migration waves.

 In the West, the emerging interest for Dogon art, from the 1893 Bandiagara conquest onwards is, above all, a scientific pursuit, fully expressed by the Dakar-Djibouti Mission (1931-1933).
 This part of the exhibition explores the institutional methods used during the gathering of the first collections, which were the first step towards spreading knowledge of Dogon art in the West.

 Two figures of the anthropological world, Louis Desplagnes and Marcel Griaule, exemplify how Dogon art captured European curiosity and taste.